ashita-agarwal/Quotes-App/README.md

 ## Key Points
 	• Implemented MVC (Model View Controller) design pattern.
 	• Configured database tables using the Entity framework.
 	• Setup of classes as models.
-Customize Razor forms.
+Customized Razor forms.
 	• Created methods inside a controller.
 	• Styled an ASP.NET page with CSS.
 	• Used Bootstrap classes.